mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 If you downloaded the binary `.tar.gz` package, then you can just download and extract the new package and overwrite all your existing files.
 However, this might overwrite your config changes.

 We recommend that you save your custom configuration changes in a file named `<grafana_install_dir>/conf/custom.ini`.
-This allows you to upgrade Grafana without risking losing your configuration changes.
+This allows you to upgrade Mosaicoo without risking losing your configuration changes.

 ### Centos / RHEL

-If you installed Grafana by downloading an RPM package you can just follow the same installation guide and execute the same `yum install` or `rpm -i` command but with the new package.
-It will upgrade your Grafana installation.
+If you installed Mosaicoo by downloading an RPM package you can just follow the same installation guide and execute the same `yum install` or `rpm -i` command but with the new package.
+It will upgrade your Mosaicoo installation.

 If you used our YUM repository: